Normalization effects on shallow neural networks and related asymptotic expansions: Assumptions, notation and main results

 Lastly, proceeding inductively based on Theorems \ref{R:BiasToZero1} and \ref{R:BiasToZero2} one gets that $Q^j_t(x)\rightarrow 0$, exponentially fast, as $t\rightarrow \infty$ for all fixed $j\geq 1$ and $x\in\mathcal{X}$.

-We end this section with the following remark on Assumption \ref{assumption}. \begin{remark} A careful examination of the proofs in Sections \ref{sec::LLN}-\ref{sec::Psi} shows that the convergence Theorems \ref{LLN:theorem}, \ref{CLT:theorem} and \ref{thm::Psi} also hold if we assume that the sequence of data samples $(x_k,y_k)$ is i.i.d. from a probability distribution $\pi(dx,dy)$ that is compactly supported.
+\begin{remark} A careful examination of the proofs in Appendixes \ref{sec::LLN}-\ref{sec::Psi} shows that the convergence Theorems \ref{LLN:theorem}, \ref{CLT:theorem} and \ref{thm::Psi} also hold if we assume that the sequence of data samples $(x_k,y_k)$ is i.i.d. from a probability distribution $\pi(dx,dy)$ that is compactly supported.
 We chose to make the somewhat more restrictive assumption of part (ii) of Assumption \ref{assumption} for reasons of brevity and uniformity in the presentation. \end{remark}

+\begin{remark} For presentation purposes we have not explicitly denoted the bias term in the model (\ref{Eq:NN1}).
+However, it is clear that this is easily handled by designating the first component of the vector $x$ in (\ref{Eq:NN1}) to always be fixed, let's say equal to one, which would result in replacing (\ref{Eq:NN1}) by $g^N(x;\theta) = \frac{1}{N^{\gamma}} \sum_{i=1}^{N} C^i\sigma(W^i x+b^{i})$.
+We leave the rest of the related details to the interested reader. \end{remark}